fengziboy/Logos-Xcode/README.md

 You do not need to trust my word, since all the code is open source and I suggest everyone to read.

 ## Images
+Select Editor -> Syntax Coloring -> Logos on the menu.
 ![SS showing autocompletion0](imgs/SS_import.png)
 ![SS showing autocompletion1](imgs/SS_hook.png)
 ![SS showing autocompletion2](imgs/SS_live.png)